Earfworm/Earfworm/README.md

 - 👋 Hi, I’m @Earfworm
 - 👀 I’m interested in making audio software, stuff like plug-ins and audio-software.
 Stuff like (Abelton, Fl Studio, Koala).
-- 🌱 I’m currently learning Web Development.
-HTML, CSS, and JavaScript.
+- 🌱 I’m currently a student at Grand Circus studying FullStack JavaScript.
 - 💞️ I’m looking to collaborate on ... beginner projects to help build my portfolio and strengthen my programming skills.
 - 📫 How to reach me https://www.linkedin.com/in/deshawnreid/